chaohandata/Apache-email-recommendation/README.md

 10. Write the output back to solr.

 >Notebooks folder contains the prototyping code done in python.
 It references the data in sample-data folder but it is not posted in the repository.
 If you need the data let me know I can provide a zip file.

+## Next Steps:

+1. Convert scala script to standard Fusion job
+2. Run on the complete Apache Mailing Lists data and start giving the basic recommendations.
+3. Collect data about emails read in every session.
+4. When the data is sufficient to learn the Transition Probabilites for Markov Chains, train a MC model and swith to it.
+5. Evaluating and comparing the quality of the results of the two models is tricky as one captures pure textual similarity and the other learn form human interaction.
+We need to measure the the recommendations based on number of recommendations beign clicked (click-through rate) and then AB-Testing.
+Another way to asses the quality would be to use `page dwell time`.
+Chao is doing something with the `dwell time`.
+These are of course design questions and can be handled once we have sufficient data to train the MC model.